alan-turing-institute/DTBase/dtbase/ingress/README.md

 ### Method: ingress_data

 The `ingress_data` method is used to send data to the database via DTBase's backend.
-The user doesn't need to write this, but this is the method to call after defining `get_data`.
+The user doesn't need to write this, but this is the method to call after defining `get_service_data`.

-1. Runs the `get_data` method to extract data from a source
+1. Runs the `get_service_data` method to extract data from a source
 2. Logs into the backend
-3. Loops through the data `get_data` returns and posts it to the backend.
+3. Loops through the data `get_service_data` returns and posts it to the backend.

 ## OpenWeatherMap Example